pharo-iot/Firmata/README.md

 ### Writing to Digital Pins

 To write to a digital pin, you should first set it to output mode using the `#digitalPin:mode:` message.
-The first argument of the message is the number of the pin, and the second is a numeric value representing the mode we want.
+The first argument of the message is the number of the pin, and the second is a numeric value representing the output mode value.
 We use the `FirmataConstants` class that encapsulates many of the different numeric values used by firmata.
 In the following example, we set the digital pin 13 in output mode, so we can write to it.

 ```smalltalk
 firmata digitalPin: 13 mode: FirmataConstants pinModeOutput.